AN6.40 Two young boys looking up at Ronald Moody’s Midonz. 1939 : box LN4

 • a series of exhibitions and public programs that capture the relationships between art and the environment across time and geography;

-• and a citywide eco-challenge led by the BMA that invites Baltimore and regional partners to engage in environment-related conversations and enact their own plans for a more sustainable future
+• and a citywide eco-challenge led by the BMA that invites Baltimore and regional partners to engage in environment-related conversations and enact their own plans for a more sustainable future.

 By engaging artists and city leaders, the Museum is a locus of creativity and conversation, enacting positive change.
+Join us in this critical effort by becoming a Member today.

 All archival photographs are from the Archives and Manuscripts Collections at the Baltimore Museum of Art.